jterwin/HDF5_utils/README.md

 correspond to the arrays passed to it.

-Here is a simple examle of reading from an HDF5 file
+Here is a simple examle of reading from an HDF5 file:

 ```fortran
 	use hdf5_utils